-Winning the Calder Trophy as the NHL’s Rookie of the Year will often help player’s stock within the hobby – but what happens going forward?
+Winning the Calder Trophy as the NHL’s Rookie of the Year will often help player’s stock within the card collecting hobby – but what happens going forward?
 In the case of young Vancouver Canucks sensation Elias Pettersson, the sky is the limit and his rookie cards were certainly a must-have for many collectors from the start.

 How hot was that start?
 Well, he kicked things off with two-straight multi-point games against the Calgary Flames as part of a five-game point streak.
 That run was halted by a minor injury that kept him action for two weeks, but he returned with even more confidence.
 In his seventh outing, he scored twice – which included the winner – while facing the Minnesota Wild before lighting up the Colorado Avalanche for five points (two goals, three assists) in his ninth contest.